The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • consequence of dental treatment.

-These diseases include pulpitis, periodontitis, periodontitis and others.
-Under the influence of pathogenic microorganisms, tissues can become inflamed and swell.
+Such diseases include pulpitis, periodontal disease, periodontitis and others.
+Under the influence of pathogenic microorganisms, tissues can become inflamed and swollen.
 The occurrence of swelling leads to pain and discomfort in the mouth.

-Odontogenic periostitis, also called flux, is an inflammation of the periosteum.
-The disease can occur as a result of a carious lesion of the tooth, due to mechanical damage to tissues or when inflammatory process gum pocket.
-Swelling of the cheek is accompanied by the formation of pus in the gums.
-Gradually, its amount increases, due to the compression of the nerve receptors of the surrounding tissues, intense throbbing pain is noted.
+Odontogenic periostitis, also called gumboil, is an inflammation of the periosteum.
+The disease can occur as a result of carious lesions of the tooth, due to mechanical damage to tissues or when covering inflammatory process gum pocket.
+The swelling of the cheek is accompanied by the formation of pus in the gums.
+Gradually, its amount increases, due to compression of the nerve receptors of the surrounding tissues, intense throbbing pain is noted.

 When purulent masses come out, a hole appears on the gum - a fistula.
-In this case, the pressure of pus decreases and the pain becomes weaker.
-Flux treatment is surgical - an incision is made to remove pus.
-A rubber tube is inserted into the hole - drainage, which prevents the hole from overgrowing until the pus is completely released.
-If left untreated, pus can enter the bloodstream, contributing to the intoxication of the body with decay products of cells and bacteria, the spread of infection to other organs with the appearance of new foci of inflammation.
-AT severe cases blood poisoning - sepsis, which poses a deadly threat to health, can develop.
+At the same time, the pressure of the pus decreases and the pain becomes weaker.
+Flux treatment is surgical - an incision is made to remove the pus.
+A rubber tube is inserted into the hole - drainage, which prevents the hole from closing until the pus is completely released.
+If left untreated, pus can enter the bloodstream, contributing to intoxication of the body with decay products of cells and bacteria, and the spread of infection to other organs with the appearance of new foci of inflammation.
+IN severe cases blood poisoning may develop - sepsis, which poses a fatal threat to health.

 The appearance of an inflammatory infiltrate

-May accompany diseases such as periodontitis, pulpitis.
+May accompany diseases such as periodontitis and pulpitis.
 The inflammatory infiltrate is a compacted tubercle on the cheek.
-Usually, a few days before the formation of a seal, pain in the teeth is felt.
+Usually, a few days before the formation of a lump, pain in the teeth is felt.
 With absence timely treatment formation of phlegmon or abscess is possible.

-There is a risk of the transition of the inflammatory process to the brain or the development of sepsis, which can lead to death.
+There is a risk of the inflammatory process spreading to the brain or developing sepsis, which can lead to death.

-In old age, some people suffer from periodontal disease, a disease that leads to receding gums and loss of teeth.
-The disease proceeds without pain, but may be accompanied by swelling.
-A swelling from the cheek cannot be eliminated with mouth rinses.
+In old age, some people suffer from periodontal disease, a disease that leads to receding gums and tooth loss.
+The disease occurs without pain, but may be accompanied by swelling.
+Swelling on the cheek cannot be eliminated with mouth rinses.
 The last, fourth, stage of periodontal disease is treated with surgical methods.

-Complications caused by eruption or growth of wisdom teeth
+Complications caused by the eruption or growth of wisdom teeth

-Often, with the development of wisdom teeth, the mucous membrane located above the dental crown can become inflamed.
-Food particles that get inside the skin fold are not removed when brushing your teeth and contribute to the multiplication of microbes, the activity of which leads to tissue inflammation.
-As a result, the cheek may swell and hurt.
+Often, as wisdom teeth develop, the mucous membrane located above the dental crown may become inflamed.
+Food particles that get inside the skin fold are not removed when brushing your teeth and contribute to the proliferation of microbes, the activity of which leads to tissue inflammation.
+As a result, the cheek may become swollen and painful.

-Inflammation of the cheek also occurs if, when eating, a wisdom tooth falls on the mucous membrane and bites through it.
-It also leads to tissue edema.
-What to do if the cheek is swollen due to the incorrect development of the eighth tooth - do not delay contacting the dentist.
-Sometimes the only way to solve the problem and prevent the recurrence of swelling in the future is to remove the wisdom tooth.
+Inflammation of the cheek also occurs if, when eating, a wisdom tooth hits the mucous membrane and bites through it.
+This also leads to tissue swelling.
+What to do if your cheek is swollen due to improper development of the eighth tooth - do not delay contacting the dentist.
+Sometimes the only way to solve the problem and prevent future swelling is to remove the wisdom tooth.

 When an infection enters the tissue, inflammation, soreness occurs, and the cheek swells.
-In such a condition, it is necessary to undergo a course of treatment with antibiotics and anti-inflammatory agents.
+In such a condition, it is necessary to undergo a course of treatment with antibiotics and anti-inflammatory drugs.

-In some cases, the cheek may swell after dental treatment.
-Suspect a complication the following signs- the tumor increases in size, the intensity of pain increases, the body temperature rises, there is a feeling of fullness in the mouth at the site of swelling of the tissues.
+In some cases, the cheek may become swollen after dental treatment.
+A complication can be suspected following signs- the tumor increases in size, the intensity of pain increases, body temperature rises, and there is a feeling of distension in the mouth at the site of tissue swelling.

 Possible causes of complications:

-1. Allergic reaction to the components of the material that is part of the dental filling.
-Edema occurs after a short period of time after tooth filling.
-Manifested unpleasant sensations due to swollen gums or cheeks.
+1. An allergic reaction to the components of the material included in the dental filling.
+Swelling occurs a short period of time after filling a tooth.
+Manifests unpleasant sensations due to swollen gums or cheek.
 To eliminate the manifestations, it is necessary to replace the filling with another one with hypoallergenic components.

 2. Incomplete removal of the nerve in the treatment of pulpitis.
-If particles affected by inflammation remain in the canals of the tooth root, the infection spreads to healthy tissues.
-As a result of swelling, the cheek may swell and swell.
-In order not to lose a tooth, you should immediately seek help from a medical institution.
+If inflammatory particles remain in the tooth root canals, the infection spreads to healthy tissue.
+As a result of the swelling, the cheek may become puffy and swollen.
+To avoid losing a tooth, you should immediately seek help from a medical facility.

-4. An allergic reaction to an anesthetic drug used during tooth extraction.
+4. An allergic reaction to the painkiller used during tooth extraction.
 In addition to tissue swelling, shortness of breath and difficulty breathing may occur.
-He needs urgent medical attention to recover.
+Urgent medical attention is needed to restore it.

-5. The consequence of an incision on the gum, providing an outflow of pus.
-This procedure often leads to an increase in the tumor, but over time, the volume of the infiltrate decreases and the cheek takes its usual shape.
+5. The consequence of an incision on the gum, allowing the drainage of pus.
+This procedure often leads to an increase in the tumor, but over time the volume of the infiltrate decreases and the cheek takes its normal shape.

-With this disease, a small swollen tubercle first appears in the mouth, and after a while the cheek can be very swollen.
+With this disease, a small swollen tubercle first appears in the mouth, and after some time the cheek can become very swollen.
 Treatment of the disease is surgical.

 Inflammation of the lymph nodes

 The dislocation of the swelling area is shifted towards the neck.
-Most often, the lymph nodes become inflamed with colds.
-Visually and to the touch, it is noticeable that the cheek is swollen below and hurts when approaching the surface of the lymph node.
+Most often, the lymph nodes become inflamed during colds.
+It is noticeable visually and to the touch that the cheek is swollen below and hurts when approaching the surface of the lymph node.

 Neoplasms

 When the tooth does not hurt, but the cheek is swollen, the formation of a benign or malignant tumor can be suspected.
-It is necessary to contact a specialist in a timely manner for examination of the body and treatment of the disease.
+It is necessary to promptly consult a specialist to examine the body and treat the disease.

 Pathologies of internal organs

-Swelling of the cheek can occur with heart disease, impaired kidney function.
-With insufficiently effective removal of fluid from the body, it can accumulate in certain parts of the body.
-To remove swelling allows the appointment of appropriate treatment.
-With improved performance internal organs swollen cheek takes on a normal appearance.
-A change in the shape of the face can occur with neurological diseases.
+Swelling of the cheeks can occur with heart disease and kidney dysfunction.
+If fluid is not removed effectively from the body, it can accumulate in certain parts of the body.
+Swelling can be eliminated by prescribing appropriate treatment.
+With improved performance internal organs the swollen cheek takes on its normal appearance.
+Changes in facial shape can occur when neurological diseases.
 Sometimes this symptom is accompanied by a sore throat and stuffy ears.

-Mechanical damage such as blows to the face, falls and wounds inflicted by any objects are also accompanied by swelling and swelling of the tissues.
-In the absence of bleeding, bone fracture and signs of concussion - dizziness, nausea - the swelling will gradually go away without special treatment.
+Mechanical injuries such as blows to the face, falls, and wounds caused by any objects are also accompanied by swelling and swelling of the tissues.
+In the absence of bleeding, bone fracture and signs of a concussion - dizziness, nausea - the swelling will gradually go away without special treatment.

-If the cheek is very swollen, you can remove the swelling with a cool compress of raw potatoes (grated or cut into two halves).
+If your cheek is very swollen, you can relieve the swelling with a cool compress of raw potatoes (grated or cut into two halves).
 You can use ointments designed to treat bruises.
-With an increase in swelling, you should consult with a traumatologist.
+If swelling increases, you should consult a traumatologist.

-Edema can also lead to hypersensitivity to the components of cosmetics, allergies to products, household chemicals or medical supplies.
-Often it is caused by bee or wasp venom, which insects inject into the bite site.
-An appropriate blood test allows you to determine what caused an allergic reaction.
-To eliminate puffiness, medication is prescribed.
+Edema can also lead to increased sensitivity to components of cosmetics, allergies to products, household chemicals or medical supplies.
+It is often caused by bee or wasp venom, which insects inject into the bite site.
+An appropriate blood test can determine what caused the allergic reaction.
+To eliminate swelling, medications are prescribed.

 Diagnosis and treatment

-What should be done if the cheek is swollen - be sure to check the state of health, be examined by doctors.
-Since this symptom is most often noted in diseases of the teeth, visit a dentist.
-If you suspect inflammatory processes in the gums and teeth, to find out why the cheek swells and hurts, to determine the condition of the tissues will allow an x-ray examination of the oral cavity.
-If necessary, you will need to consult other specialists: a therapist, surgeon, neuropathologist.
+What should you do if your cheek is swollen - be sure to check your health status and get examined by doctors.
+Since this symptom is most often observed with dental diseases, visit a dentist.
+If inflammatory processes in the gums and teeth are suspected, an X-ray examination of the oral cavity will help determine why the cheek swells and hurts, and determine the condition of the tissues.
+If necessary, you will need to consult other specialists: a therapist, a surgeon, a neurologist.

 • To relieve the inflammatory process, Nimesil or another anti-inflammatory drug is prescribed.